 The minister has also claimed the important public investments of the Government of Spain so that the Canary Islands have the most avant-garde connectivity capabilities in this new digital era.
 He did so during his visit to the Institute of Astrophysics of the Canary Islands, one of the world’s leading research and astrophysics centres, whose Roque de los Muchachos and Teide Observatories are in the top 3 in the world.

 Among the different actions of the Government in this matter has referred to the investment of 23.5 million euros to install a high-performance optical network that guarantees the technological redundancy that these observatories require.
-This new optical network has been funded by the European Next Generation EU funds and has been used both for the installation of powerful submarine cables and for terrestrial cables to facilitate high performance connectivity permanently and autonomously to these observatories.
+This new optical network has been financed with the European funds Next Generation EU and has been destined both to the installation of powerful submarine cables and to terrestrial cables to facilitate the connectivity of high performance permanently and autonomously to these observatories.

-Óscar López celebrated that “with these information highways we will achieve a higher quality of the observation of the skies, and we will consolidate the Canary Islands as a great international pole for the attraction of new projects and jobs related to astrophysics”.
+Óscar López has celebrated that “with these information highways we will achieve a higher quality of the observation of the skies, and we will consolidate the Canaries as a great international pole for the attraction of new projects and jobs related to astrophysics”.